thesaurus-linguae-aegyptiae/btsdoc/db_structure_bts3.rst

 BTSRelation
 ~~~~~~~~~~~

-Since CouchDB is a document oriented database what more natural way is there to describe the tree-like hierarchy of
+Though CouchDB is a document-oriented database and lends itself quite well to tree- or graph-structured data, this is
-objects than by kludging an ersatz relational layer on it?
+not how it is used in BTS.
+Instead, the tree-like structure of objects is represented with an ersatz relational layer
+made up of `BTSRelation`_ objects.

 A ``BTSRelation`` represents a single item in a relation (and not as the name implies the relation itself).
 An
 implementation detail is that these relations are inherently directional, and the ``BTSRelation`` object is always